gpertea/gscripts/remap_ann/README.md

 to the new Carolina Gold genome assembly.

 * **prep_chrs.sh** : prepares the per-chromosome data (indexed FASTA
-  files with DNA and peptide sequences as found on the reference rice genome)
+  files with DNA and peptide sequences from the reference rice genome and its annotation)
-* **proc_chrs.sh** : processes the per-chromosome data, transferring the annotation to the new assembled chromosome sequences; uses other scripts from the __gscripts__ parent directory and repository:
+* **proc_chrs.sh** : processes the per-chromosome data, transferring the annotation to the newly assembled Carolina Gold chromosome sequences; uses these other scripts from the __gscripts__ parent directory (and repository):
   * paftools.js
   * gff_liftover.pl
   * gffcount